ssliwinski07/Flutter-SWAPI/README.md

    TO DO:

-   - add more customized widgets to UI module to reduce amount of the code in one file and make it more readable - for example ElevatedButton or ListView.builder.
-Plus, thank to that widgets could be reused.
+   - add more customized widgets to UI module to reduce amount of the code and make code more readable and clean - for example custom widgets for ElevatedButton or ListView.builder.
+Plus, thanks to that widgets could be reused.